BollingerGrohmann/SPKL-BG-SpecklePY-LIB/README.md

 ##### 04 Running the column eccentricity analysis
 Now, the analysis can be run.
-* Navigate to SPKL-BG-SPECKLEPY-LIB > Examples
+* Navigate to the folder directory *SPKL-BG-SPECKLEPY-LIB > Examples*
-* Open the Analysis_ColumnEccentricity.py file in your Python environment of choice (for this example, Visual Studio Code was used).
+* Open the *Analysis_ColumnEccentricity.py* file in your Python environment of choice (for this example, Visual Studio Code was used).

 ![image](https://user-images.githubusercontent.com/88777268/231452968-c202c361-1738-4cf3-9ac7-9fe4cc8d2418.png)